-The site is located on old cultivated fields, part of which has recently been used for orchids, as can be seen in Figures 5 - 8 above.
+The site is located on old cultivated fields, part of which has recently been used for orchids, as can be seen in Figures 6 - 9 above.
 There is a small patch of natural vegetation to the north of the proposed dam wall which may be inundated at the high-water mark of the dam, which will therefore be lost.
-A large stand of blue gum trees (Eucalyptus sp) is located on the location of the proposed dam wall, between the two ridges.
+A large, mature stand of Poplar Trees (Populus x canescens) is located on the location of the proposed dam wall, between the two ridges.